Bali is an Indonesian Island that is often times spoken about it’s beautiful beaches, delicious food and beautiful sites.

 What Are You Not Allowed To Do?

-On this day, people are not allowed to do anything outdoors or that makes noise.
+On this day, people are not allowed to do anything outdoors, or that makes noise.

-They are not allowed to drive cars, walk the streets or do any manual work.
+They are not allowed to drive cars, walk the streets, or do any manual work.

-Walking outside is considered as a criminal act!
+Walking outside is considered a criminal act!

 There is no shopping as all shops are closed.